LKrs13/LKrs13/README.md

 ## Hi there, I'm [Rayane][website] 👋

-I'm a Software Developer @ CGI and CS student at UMontreal.
+I'm a CS student at UMontreal with experience in data science and software.
 I like to work on useful projects and I'm also the marketing coordinator of a nonprofit called [Kurius][kurius].
 I'm currently learning React and working on DSA.
+Feel free to reach out to me if you want to discuss or share an opportunity!

 ### Fun Facts
 - I have been playing soccer for 15+ years and I am a fanboy of Zidane